 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+For the year ended March 31, 2025, MCA has notified Ind AS 117 Insurance Contracts and amendments to Ind AS 116 Leases, relating to sale and leaseback transaction, applicable to the Company wef April 1, 2024.
+The Company has reviewed the new pronouncenents and based on its evaluation has determind that it does not have any significant impact in its financial statements.